 Australia’s cultural capital, Melbourne, is heaven for art lovers.
 It is the second-largest city in Australia, with a vibrant cosmopolitan population.
 It has numerous museums, jaw-dropping architecture, gourmet food, and countless shopping hubs.
 It also has a low crime rate, exceptional universities, and great housing.

 The main city on the west coast of Australia, Perth is laidback as well as energetic.
 It has a booming economy and offers great job options for people in healthcare, mining, tourism, and technology.
-It has the highest average of daily sunshine, at around 8.8 hours daily, and some lovely beaches for you to explore.
+It has the highest average of sunshine, at around 8.8 hours daily, and some lovely beaches to explore.

 More similar posts:

 Where are the top places for Brits to call home when relocating to the US?
 We have searched the Internet

 Embark on a comprehensive exploration as we delve into the intricate world of cost of living comparisons between various countries

 Understanding the complex interplay between push and pull factors is essential in the ever-changing landscape of global migration.
 These economic

 If you’ve recently moved abroad permanently for work or temporarily for a short project, you will need more support than